nathanjhood/UBento/README.md

 Notes:

-- It's a good idea to use 'localhost' or at least something different to your Windows Machine ID as your WSL distro's hostname (this is set in ```/etc/wsl.conf```).
+- Name your distro's host server.
+It's a good idea to use 'localhost' or at least something different to your Windows Machine ID as your WSL distro's hostname (this is set in ```/etc/wsl.conf```).
 The unfortunate current default is to simply copy the Win MachineID over to WSL userland.
 I personally like "localclient" for my Windows machine, and "localhost" for my WSL distro - this is a nice distinction when you are presented with network addresses that point to either 'localclient' or 'localhost'.
 When launching Node apps, for example, you can view them in your "localclient"'s browser (i.e., your net browser for Windows) and differentiate the network addresses your code backend provides from "localhost", for example.
 This is also very useful when configuring the X-server, especially, where keys might be exchanged both ways.

 To get started, run the below in either your Windows Powershell, or your current WSL2 distro's terminal;